-During the course of fiscal year 2020 the City amended its General Fund budget several times, the most significant being for transfers out from the General Fund to the Capital Improvement Fund in the amount of \$6,711,132.
+During the course of fiscal year 2021 the City amended its General Fund budget several times, the most significant being for a decrease transfers out from the General Fund to other governmental funds.

-For the General Fund, final budget basis revenue of \$16.4 million increased from the original budget estimates of \$15.9.
-This was mostly related to the workers' compensation rebate given to the City.
+For the General Fund, final budget basis revenue of \$16.0 million increased from the original budget estimates of \$15.6.
+This was mostly related to increased income tax collections during the year.